mikaelsundell/automator/resources/AppStore/privacy-policy.md

-# Privacy policy Automator
+# Privacy policy Jobman

 ## What we Collect

-Automator does not collect any personal data.
+Jobman does not collect any personal data.
 We only gather non-personal information, such as your device type and usage stats from the App Store, to help improve the app.

 ## How we use it